JimHokanson/blog/blog/2020/2020_04_Power_Of_Pairs/readme.md

 $$d=\frac{\bar{x}_1 - \bar{x}_2}{s}$$

 where $\bar{x}_1$ and $\bar{x}_1$ are sample means for two different groups and $s$ is the pooled standard deviation.
 More on the effect size can be found [here](https://en.wikipedia.org/wiki/Effect_size#Cohen's_d).
 An effect size of 1 means that the difference in means is equal to the pooled standard deviation.
+The pooled standard deviation combines the standard deviations from each group (equation not shown).
 If we assume the standard deviations of the groups to be equal, then the pooled standard deviation is simply the standard deviation of the groups.

 Thus the numbers I've chosen are:
 - $\bar{x}_1=0$
 - $\bar{x}_2=1$
 - $s = 1$

 **The Intuition:** For power, the question is, if we sampled from our true distributions, in this case normal distributions with the above parameters, we wish to know how often we would expect to get a statistically significant result.
-If we sampled infinitely many samples, we would always get a significant result.
-Similarly, if we use only a few samples, it is unlikely that we will have a significant result due to random chance.
+If we sampled infinitely many samples, we would always get a significant result since the means are different.
+Similarly, if we use only a few samples, it is unlikely that we will have a significant result because of variability in the sampled means.

-So basically we draw a set number of samples and run our test.
+So basically we draw a specified number of samples and run our test.
 We repeat this process a lot (thousands of times), and keep track of the percentage of times we got a statistically significant test given the number of samples per group that we chose to use.
 That percentage of statistically significant results is our power.

 Here's the code: